 Currently, ALA Connect is ALA's professional network, an online version of what has traditionally taken place in the physical world.

 Because ALA knows a little bit about you (if you're part of a division, how long you've been a member, what committees you've served on, etc.), we help you pre-populate your profile with all of the great work you've done for ALA in your professional career.
 That way, if you decide you want to display your profile to colleagues, potential employers, or even publicly, we'll have created a curriculam vitae of all of your contributions.
 We really appreciate members' efforts, and we want to help others appreciate you, too, by letting you show off the great work you do.

 We hope to make your Connect experience as easy and practical as possible.
-You can read more about ALA Connect on the ITTS News blog, and view the Roadmap to find out what's planned for future development.
+You can read more about ALA Connect on the ITTS News blog.
 Read through the user guidelines before you start posting content.
 If you have a specific question about the site or our goals for it, please feel free to post a question in the Discussion Forum.